 If your finances are already tight, a large upcoming expense can feel like an insurmountable obstacle.
-One way to make these large expenses more manageable is to take the following simple steps to build more room into your budget before the expense arrives.
+One way to make these large expenses more manageable is to take the following simple steps when budgeting to build more room into your budget before the expense arrives.

 1. Determine the amount of the expense and your timeline.

-Figure out what you’re up against.
+Before you start budgeting, figure out what you’re up against.
 How much money do you need, and when?
 For large expenses such as buying a home, the timeline can be more flexible to accommodate what you’re able to afford.
 Other expenses, such as college tuition, present more of a deadline: If you’re unable to save up enough money on time, you may consider delaying those college courses.

 By figuring out the size of the expense and how long you have to save, you can create a practical savings plan to meet that goal.

 2. Make space in your budget for monthly savings.

 Divide the amount you need to save by the number of months you have to build up those funds.
 The result is the amount you need to save every month.
 Once you have this number, it’s time to revisit your budget and figure out where you can account for this added expense.

 If the large expense you’re planning for is important, it is smart to budget for it as a fixed expense, placing it alongside rent, car payments, student loans, and utilities, and above recreational spending on restaurants and entertainment.
 If you’re saving for a vacation or some other nonessential cost, you might choose to be more flexible about your savings plan.